danibrear/meteor-paypal/README.md

       if(error)
         //Deal with Error
       else
-        //results contains boolean for saved
+        //results contains:
+        //  saved (true or false)
+        //  if false: "error" contains the reasons for failure
-        // and a payment object with information about the transaction });
+        //  if true: "payment" contains the transaction information });
 ```